Aalto5G/CustomerEdgeSwitching/README.md

 ```

-## Caveats and pitfalls
+## Overview of test network, and access to Internet

 There are two ways of running automated enviroment for CES/RealmGateway, either using the LXC container orchestration or via the bash script with Linux network namespaces.
 In both cases, the CES/RealmGateway uses the "router" node as default gateway, which also provides SYNPROXY protection to its stub network.
-Similarly, the "router" node
-is configured to send all default traffic to 100.64.0.254 IP address, which is installed on the host machine running the virtual environment.
+Similarly, the "router" node is configured to send all default traffic to 100.64.0.254 IP address, which is installed on the host machine running the virtual environment.

 If Internet connectivity is desired on the virtual environment, one can enable NATting (on hosting-VM) via MASQUERADE as follows: